aces/Loris/docs/API/LorisRESTAPI.md

 # 2.0 Project API

 The Project API lives under the /projects portion of the API URL hierarchy.
 It is used to get project specific settings or data.
-PUT and PATCH are not supported for the part of the API living under /projects unless otherwise noted.
+PUT and PATCH are not currently supported for the part of the API living under /projects.

 ```
 GET /projects